 Propane Fuel Basics

-Also known as liquefied petroleum gas (LPG) or propane autogas, propane is a clean-burning, high-energy alternative fuel that's been used for decades to power light-, medium- and heavy-duty propane vehicles.
+Also known as liquefied petroleum gas (LPG) or propane autogas, propane is a cleaner-burning alternative fuel that's been used for decades to power light-, medium- and heavy-duty propane vehicles.

 Propane has a high octane rating, making it an excellent choice for spark-ignited internal combustion engines.
 It presents no threat to soil, surface water, or groundwater.
 Propane is produced as a by-product of natural gas processing and crude oil refining.
 It accounts for about 2% of the energy used in the United States.
 Of that, less than 2% is used for transportation fuel.
-Its main uses include home and water heating, cooking and refrigerating food, clothes drying, powering farm and industrial equipment.
-Rural areas without natural gas service commonly rely on propane as a residential energy source.
-The chemical industry uses propane as a raw material for making plastics and other compounds.
+Its main uses include home and water heating, cooking and refrigerating food, clothes drying, and powering farm and industrial equipment.
+The chemical industry also uses propane as a raw material for making plastics and other compounds.

 Propane as an Alternative Fuel

-Propane autogas is specified as HD-5 propane and is a mixture of propane with smaller amounts of other gases.
+Propane used in vehicles is specified as HD-5 propane and is a mixture of propane with smaller amounts of other gases.
 According to the Gas Processors Association's HD-5 specification for propane, it must consist of at least 90% propane, no more than 5% propylene, and 5% other gases, primarily butane and butylene.
 (See fuel properties.)

 Propane is stored onboard a vehicle in a tank pressurized to about 150 pounds per square inch—about twice the pressure of an inflated truck tire.
-Under this pressure, propane becomes a liquid with an energy density 270 times greater than the gaseous form.
-Propane has a higher octane rating than gasoline, which prevents engine knock.
-However, it has a lower Btu rating than gasoline, so it takes more fuel to drive the same distance.
-Propane's clean burning characteristics allow the engine to have increased service life.
+Under this pressure, propane becomes a liquid with an energy density 270 times greater than its gaseous form.
+Propane has a higher octane rating than gasoline, which prevents engine knocking.
+However, it has a lower British thermal unit (Btu) rating than gasoline, so it takes more fuel to drive the same distance.